idiede/PolarizedLadder/PLGame/README copy.txt

-   Polarized Ladder Game - Incorporates the Minimax game Search Algorithm.

-To run the game just double click on the .jar file in the folder PolarizedLadder and the game will launch.

-To compile and run in Mac OS X and Linux from a terminal (ignore the $ it is there to show bash shell)
+To compile and run in Mac OS X Linux and Windows from a terminal (ignore the $ it is there to show bash shell)

-There is are .java files in the folder PLGame

 $ cd <path-name-to-directory-PLGame>
 run command

 javac -g *.java

 then command